 The drone data by itself is too much for a CAD program to handle, so Virtual Surveyor's terrain engine was designed to specifically handle both large and small digital copies of the terrain from the drone data.
 We use technology to simplify the process, make surveying faster and more user-friendly, and still able to retain all the data and information needed for survey-grade deliverables.
 All while making it fun and easy to use with a visually rewarding experience!

-Survey the virtual world with the same concept as boots on the ground.
-Ask yourself how you would survey a site if you were there in person, except you use the visual virtual space and computer tools to help give you a 'sense' of the project site.
-For example, you can turn on the Graticule lens and set the extents to 15m (50ft) to help you 'walk' the terrain and add points in a grid pattern.
+Survey the virtual elevation terrain.
+To survey a digital terrain, you ask yourself how you would survey a site if you were there in person, except now you use a visual virtual space and computer tools.
+To get a better idea of the distancing on the site, we'll turn on the Graticule lens and set the interval to 20m to help us get a better visual of how we would 'walk' the terrain and add points in a grid pattern.
+Then, enable the Point tool and start placing points every 20 meters in a lawnmower like pattern, avoiding objects like trees, brush, or buildings to ensure all the points are placed at ground level.

 Traditional survey method using the Point tool to 'walk' extents across the project site, using the Graticule Lens as a guide for distance.

 Create a light-weight surface model.
-After you survey the digital terrain, you can create what we refer to as a light-weight surface model.
+After placing points to survey the digital terrain, we'll create a light-weight surface model as a Triangulated Irregular Network (TIN).
 This is the most basic method for creating a topography in Virtual Surveyor.
-With your surveyed points, you can easily generate a CAD surface model by triangulating all your survey items.
+With the surveyed points, we can easily generate a CAD surface model by triangulating all the survey items.

 Use Triangulate All on your survey points to create a surface and view it as a TIN (triangulated irregular network).

-Set how to display your surface.
-Your surface is generated and viewed as a TIN by default.
-You can change your surface to view it as contours and set the intervals between the contour lines.
+Change how you display your surface.
+By default, the surface is generated and viewed as a TIN.
+However, we can change the surface to view it as a TIN, contours, or both, and even set the intervals between the contour lines to show more detail.

 Change the view your generated surface from a TIN to contours and change the intervals between the contour lines.

 You can do an entire survey using the basic method.
-Our free Valley version of Virtual Surveyor allows you to fully complete a basic survey and generate a deliverable.
-However, you have the option to pay for advanced versions of the app that will significantly increase how fast you can complete a survey with the help of advanced Virtual Surveyor tools.
+Our free Valley version of Virtual Surveyor allows you to fully complete a basic survey and generate a deliverable like we've just shown.
+However, you also have the option to pay for advanced versions of the app that will significantly increase how fast you can complete a survey with the help of advanced Virtual Surveyor tools.

 2 - Speed Up the Basic Surveyor Method